 Speaking and Listening - Our children love to share their ideas.
 We help them to think about how they communicate with others, and how to express themselves effectively.
 Listening to others and developing ideas through the spoken word is a key part of effective learning.
 Children need to be able to articulate their thoughts using a wide range of vocabulary, in order to write well.
 Reading is a key part of this as well as the knowledge they acquire across the curriculum.
 Parents play a hugely important role in the development of their child’s spoken word.
 Reading and conversation at home, as well as talking about experiences can really enhance a child’s vocabulary and confidence.

-We are a Maths Mastery School and now teach maths mastery from Reception to Year 3.
-We will be rolling out this curriculum to Year 4 from September 2018.
+We are a Maths Mastery School and now teach Maths Mastery from Reception to Year 5.
+We will be rolling out this curriculum to Year 6 from September 2020.